Feste

 And we'll strive to please you every day.

 The song is the play's final word, and the four-century critical tradition has not exhausted its meaning.
-Structurally, the song is a life-stages allegory — childhood, manhood, marriage, drunken middle-age, old age — set against the unchanging refrain of the rain.
+Structurally, the song is a life-stages allegory – childhood, manhood, marriage, drunken middle-age, old age – set against the unchanging refrain of the rain.
 The refrain is what makes the song unsettling.
 The cheerful melody of "With hey, ho, the wind and the rain" runs through every verse, but the verses themselves track the disappointments of an ordinary life: the boy's toys give way to the man's locked gates, the marriage gives way to the drunkard's beds, the old man gives way to the world's indifference.
 The line "For the rain it raineth every day" is one of Shakespeare's most concentrated images of routine human disappointment, and the placement of the song at the end of a comedy that has just produced three marriages is structurally extraordinary.
 Comic resolutions, the song quietly suggests, do not abolish the rain.
 They are exceptions, not rules; the rain raineth every day before the comedy and will raineth every day after it.
-Hazlitt does not comment on the closing song directly, but the play's modern critics — Bloom, Garber, Barber — have all read the final song as the play's deepest acknowledgement of what comic resolution cannot do.
-The marriages of 5.1 are real; they are also small islands in a much longer weather system.
+The final song has been read as the play's deepest acknowledgement of what comic resolution cannot do.
+The marriages of A5S1 are real; they are also small islands in a much longer weather system.
 Feste, alone on stage, is the figure who knows this.

 "He carries his exhaustion with verve and wit, and always with the air of knowing all there is to know, not in a superior way but with a sweet melancholy."